imrealjo37/Temperature-Based-LED-Indicator/README.md

 ---

 ## 👤 Author
-Created by [Your Name].
+Created by [Jood].
 Feel free to contribute or suggest improvements to the project!